-Western Forest Complex (WFC) is one of the largest protected areas in South East Asia spanning across two countries: Thailand and Myanmar.
-In Thailand, it is comprised of 15 reserves including such high priority conservation areas as Thung Yai Naresuan and Huai Kha Khaeng.
+One of the largest protected areas in Southeast Asia, the 18,730-sq km Western Forest Complex (WFC) straddles two countries, Thailand and Burma, and contains 19 National Parks and Wildlife Sanctuaries, including such high priority conservation areas as Thung Yai Naresuan and Huai Kha Khaeng.

-WFC is thought to protect the world’s second largest single population of tigers (the largest tiger population is in Siberia).
-According to 2008 census, tiger population in WFC numbered over 700 individuals.
+WFC is thought to protect the world’s second largest single population of Indochinese tigers (the largest tiger population is in Siberia).
+According to the 2008 census, tiger population in WFC numbered over 200 individuals.

 In this post

-The visit to Phu Toey wasn’t a wildlife viewing expedition, but more of a pilgrim journey.
-At the time, I was living in a Buddhist monastery in rural Kanchanaburi and our Abbot oversaw another small forest monastery deep in the jungles of Western Thailand near the village of Phu Toey inside the Phu Toey Sanctuary.
+The visit to Phu Toei wasn’t a wildlife viewing expedition, but more of a pilgrim journey.
+At the time, I was living in a Buddhist monastery in rural Kanchanaburi and our Abbot oversaw another small forest monastery deep in the jungles of Western Thailand, near the village of Phu Toey, inside the Phu Toey Sanctuary.
 I came along for a visit during one of the religious holidays.

 The road to the monastery cut through the sanctuary and the local driver reminisced how he once saw a tiger on that road.
 And while the tigers have retreated from the populated areas in recent years, the dense jungle that dominates the sanctuary was still very much there.